flukejones/asusctl/README.md

 **NOTICE:**

 This program requires the kernel patch in `./kernel-patch/` to be applied.
 As of 04/08/2020 these have been submitted to lkml.
+Alternatively you may use the dkms module for 'hid-asus-rog` from one of the repositories [here](https://download.opensuse.org/repositories/home:/luke_nukem:/asus/).

 The patch enables the following in kernel: